Thirty-seventh government of Israel: Changes to the National Library of Israel's board of directors

 A group of 300 authors and poets signed an open letter against the move, further noting their objection against "political takeover" of public broadcasting, as well as "any legislation that will castrate the judiciary and damage the democratic foundations of the state of Israel".
 Several days later, it was reported that a series of donors decided to withhold their donations to the library, totaling some 80 million shekels.

 On 3 March a petition against the move by 1,500 academics, including Israel Prize laureates, was sent to Kish.

 The proposal has been seen by some as retribution against Shai Nitzan, the former State Attorney and the library's current rector.

 On 5 March it was reported that the Legal Advisor to the Ministry of Finance, Asi Messing, was withholding the proposal.
-According to Messing, the proposal - which was being promoted as part of the Economic Arrangements Law - "was not reviewed... by the qualified personnel in the Ministry of Finance, does not align with any of the common goals of the economic plan, was not agreed to by myself and was not approved by the Attorney General."
+According to Messing, the proposal – which was being promoted as part of the Economic Arrangements Law – "was not reviewed... by the qualified personnel in the Ministry of Finance, does not align with any of the common goals of the economic plan, was not agreed to by myself and was not approved by the Attorney General."

 Environmental protection

 As of February 2023, the government has been debating several proposals that will significantly weaken the Ministry of Environmental Protection, including reducing the environmental regulation of planning and development and electricity production.
 One of the main proposals, the transferal of a 3 billion shekel fund meant to finance waste management plants from the Ministry of Environmental Protection to the Ministry of the Interior, was eventually withdrawn.

+The Minister of Environmental Protection, Idit Silman, has been criticized for using for meeting with climate change denialists, for wasteful and personally-motivated travel on the ministry's expense, for politicizing the role, and for engaging in political activity on the ministry's time.